Updated: 10-5-2023

 If you are looking for a long-term, tried-and-true solution for a more robust server, then an enterprise HDD is the best solution hands down.

-They are more reliable, have better warranty coverage if they do fail, and have been designed to carry heavy workloads while staying on indefinitely.
+They are more reliable, have been designed to carry heavy workloads while staying on indefinitely, and have better warranty coverage in the event of a failure.

 All in all, an enterprise HDD is worth it for bigger projects.
 If you are willing to spend more money for more peace of mind, then they may be worth it for smaller projects or even personal us.